 Yanchep Secondary College is a BYOD (Bring Your Own Device) school.
 Although Yanchep Secondary College does not specify the necessity for all students to bring their own device to school, it is strongly advised in today’s digital era that they do so, in order to enhance their learning in class.

 We highly recommend that students bring a laptop.
-When considering the purchase of a student laptop, those with specifications given below will be able to join our Wi-Fi and can install applications like eBook and Connect and can utilise the Office 365 software that is available to all students.
+When considering the purchase of a student laptop, those with specifications given below will be able to join our Wi-Fi, access connect, eBooks and can utilise the Office 365 software that is available to all students.

 - Up-to-date security software;

 - Light and portable (screen size between 9″ and 14” screen)

 In addition to the above specification, it is preferable to obtain a stylus/pen enabled laptop as having a stylus will allow students to annotate and highlight electronic documents, take notes digitally, create diagrams, illustrations and art work.
 It is also advisable to consider an optional warranty and case to provide additional security in case of drops or spills.

 Yanchep Secondary College is working in partnership with JB Hi-Fi Education Solutions to offer parents the opportunity to purchase the recommended BYOD 1:1 device for school at a discounted price.
 These bundles are not available in a JB Hi-Fi retail store so you must use the portal to process an order.
 The link for the portal is https://www.jbeducation.com.au/byod.

 All school text books are now digital and available as eBooks, for students to download and access direct from their device.
 This also facilitates real time updates of any text books at no additional cost.
 Furthermore, the use of devices motivates students to practice self-access learning alongside independent learning and is both an interactive and engaging classroom learning tool.